-I had covered Do Dham, Panch Prayag with Tungnath, Kankahl, Haridwar and Mana Village within 7 nights 8 days.
+I covered Do Dham, and Panch Prayag with Tungnath, Kankahl, Haridwar and Mana Village within 7 nights and 8 days.
 My journey started on 12th October 2019 and ended on 19th October 2019.
 Please read the below-mentioned outline of my journey :

 Arrived at Haridwar from Delhi by Dehradun Shatabdi, visited the place with Kankahl and stayed overnight.